 Sullivan has a distinguished record of military and national security service.
 He is currently an infantry officer and Colonel in the U.S. Marine Corps Reserve.
 Over the past 25 years, Sullivan has served in a variety of command and staff billets on active duty and in the reserves, and is the only member of the U.S. Senate still serving in the military.

 Senator Sullivan served in the George W. Bush Administration as the U.S. Assistant Secretary of State for Economic, Energy, and Business under Secretary of State Condoleezza Rice and as a Director on the National Security Council staff at the White House, also under Dr. Rice.

 Senator Sullivan holds a B.A. in Economics from Harvard University and a joint Law and Masters of Science degree in Foreign Service from Georgetown University.

-He and his wife Julie Fate Sullivan were married in Julie’s hometown of Fairbanks, Alaska.
+He and his wife Julie Fate Sullivan were married over 25 years ago in Julie’s hometown of Fairbanks, Alaska.
 Together they have three daughters and reside in Anchorage.